 - Pumping fluids: Fluid management is used during cataract, retinal detachment, and other ophthalmology surgeries.
 LSR diaphragms are critical components in their function.
 The diaphragms serve to channel the flow of fluids to and from the eyes.
 This step is necessary for maintaining pressure in the eyes during surgical procedures.

 - Phaco sleeves: The sleeves that cover Phaco needles used in cataract surgery are another application where liquid silicone rubber is used.
-LSR provides the heat-protective properties as well as a balance between flexibility and rigidity to conform to the patient and maintain the integrity of the fluid channels.
+LSR provides heat-protective properties as well as a balance between flexibility and rigidity to conform to the patient and maintain the integrity of the fluid channels.

 - Actuators: Actuators are components responsible for movement and control in various mechanical applications.
 In ophthalmology, pneumatically driven actuators made of LSR can be found in retinal cutters used during vitrectomy surgeries to cut the retina wall.
 LSR’s excellent rebound resilience is advantageous for these types of applications.